brycegough/PHP-CSS-Functions/README.md

 # PHP-CSS-Functions
-Apply user defined functions to a block of CSS code
+Apply user defined functions to a block of CSS code - or any string for that matter..

 ## Example